First time landlord guide

 4. Signing up your tenant

-Once we’ve found you a tenant you’re happy with, we’ll ask them for a holding deposit to reserve the property and request that they complete an online tenancy application.
+Once we’ve found you a tenant you’re happy with, we’ll ask them for a holding deposit to reserve the property and request that they complete an online tenancy application using our industry leading supplier Goodlord.
 Once we’ve got these, we’ll crack on with taking up references.

 Tenant references

 Referencing is the standard way of assessing a tenant’s reliability.
-We use an experienced independent agency to manage this process.
-They arrange a formal credit check and request a reference form from your tenant’s employer and any previous landlord.
+Goodlord will arrange a formal credit check and request a reference form from your tenant’s employer and any previous landlord.

-And of course, we’ll run these check by you first before the tenancy is agreed.
+And of course, we’ll run these check by you first for your approval before the tenancy is agreed.

 5. Opening up the tenancy market with Flatfair